pu-orfe/page-stream/README.md

 ### Automatic Periodic Refresh

-Add `--auto-refresh-seconds <n>` to automatically reload the page every _n_ seconds (the ffmpeg pipeline is not restarted; only the page is reloaded).
+Add `--auto-refresh-seconds <n>` to automatically reload the page every _n_ seconds.

+The ffmpeg pipeline is not restarted; only the page is reloaded).
 Example:

 ```bash
 docker run --rm \